Hungarian Puli Breed Summary

 Intelligent, Energetic, Devoted, Loyal and Happy

-Hungarian Pulik are a very distinctive and unique looking dogs!
+The Hungarian Puli is a very distinctive and unique looking dogs!
 They were originally bred in Hungary to herd livestock, often working in harsh environments.
 For this reason, they were bred to have thickly corded coats that offered protection to them from the elements!

-Nowadays, they have gained huge amounts of popularity, both as companion and family doggies over many parts of the world, including here in the UK as well!
+Nowadays, they have gained huge amounts of popularity, both as companion and family dogs over many parts of the world, including here in the UK!
 They have very energetic, playful and trusting personalities which makes them the perfect addition to any family.

 Fun Fact: The plural of Puli is Pulik!